jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 #### (when north of the sun's path or directly on it)
 1. Align the face of the dial with the equatorial plane<sup>1</sup>, with the solar noon position at the top.
-2. Rotate your body till the sun is halfway between the hour hand and solar noon.<sup>2</sup>
+2. Rotate your body till the sun is halfway between the hour hand and solar noon.<sup>5</sup>
 3. The dial's solar noon position now points southward<sup>3</sup>.

-<sup>1</sup> Start vertical and tilt the dial away from you by an angle equal
-to your latitude.
+<sup>5</sup> When the sun is north of the equator, you can use a knife blade to
+cast a shadow on the dial as an alignment guide.
 {:.tangent .indent}

-<sup>2</sup> When the sun is north of the equator, you can use a knife blade to
-cast a shadow on the hour hand as an alignment guide.
-{:.tangent .indent}

-<sup>3</sup> In the tropics, the sun may pass directly overhead at solar noon.
-If it does, all directions will seem to be south.
-Wait ten minutes.
-{:.tangent .indent}

 #### (when south of the sun's path)
 1. Align the face of the dial with the equatorial plane<sup>1</sup>, and rotate it so that the position halfway between the hour hand and solar noon is at the top.
-2. Rotate your body till the solar-noon position points at the sun.<sup>2</sup>
+2. Rotate your body till the solar-noon position points at the sun.<sup>4</sup>
 3. The top of the dial now points northward.

-<sup>1</sup> Start vertical and tilt the dial away from you by an angle equal
-to your latitude.
-{:.tangent .indent}

-<sup>2</sup> When the sun is south of the equator, you can use a knife blade to
-cast a shadow on the solar-noon position as an alignment guide.
-{:.tangent .indent}

 ### How accurate is watch-based navigation?